5 Month Old Waking Every Hour

 Helping your baby learn to fall asleep on their own and master independent sleep is one of my specialties.
 I’ve focused on it for years because I went through it.
 Now I want to help you and your own little bundle of wakefulness, too.

 Don’t waste another night’s sleep.
-Check out my Sleep Packages.
-Remember: my methods are gentle but very effective, with an almost 100% success rate.
+As a Registered nurse and baby Sleep Consultant for over 10 years, my methods are gentle yet effective–on average most babies start sleeping better in 3-4 nights with an almost 100% success rate.

 5 month old waking every hour